Step Up (franchise): Films

+Main series

 Step Up (2006)

 Tyler Gage (Channing Tatum) receives the opportunity of a lifetime after vandalizing a performing arts school, gaining him the chance to earn a scholarship and dance with an up-and-coming dancer, Nora Clark (Jenna Dewan).

-Step Up 2 the Streets (2008)
+Step Up 2: The Streets (2008)

 Romantic sparks occur between two dance students (Andie and Chase) from very different backgrounds at the Maryland School of the Arts.

 Step Up 3D (2010)

-A tight-knit group of New York City street dancers find themselves pitted against the world's best hip hop dancers in a high-stakes showdown.
+A group of New York City street dancers competes against international hip hop dancers in a competition.

 Step Up Revolution (2012)

 A group of flash mob dancers led by Sean (Ryan Guzman) and the daughter of a hotel tycoon, Emily (Kathryn McCormick), attempt to save a Miami strip populated by a tight-knit community from being developed into hotels using dance and rebellion.

-Step Up All In (2014)
+Step Up: All In (2014)

-All-stars from the previous Step Up installments come together in glittering Las Vegas battling for a victory that could define their dreams and their careers.
+All-stars from the previous Step Up installments come together in to compete in Las Vegas.